Our Mission Statement

 Why are we not coming together just because we want to?
 Who’s that first person who’s going to say, “I know, me too,” while looking you in the eye over coffee?
 Where can we find women of faith who live and love to write, draw, paint, dance, act?
 What can we do to create a community of faith based on common interests and similar struggles?
 How can we provide a space and opportunity to recognize and call out one another’s gifts?
 Can we establish a network of women who include, encourage, and pursue?

 We have asked all those questions and more.
-The solution they found?
+The solution we found?
 Why don’t we create the community, network, space for all this to happen?
 Maybe we should gather women together locally and give this idea a chance to grow?

 That’s how Deeply Rooted was born.
 Through text messages and Instagram.
 We thought about words that could encompass all we wanted to communicate.
 We both thought of the word “root” right away.
 We wanted women to feel “rooted” in their relationships, their calling, their faith.
 A verse sprang to mind.